-16. Commitments and Contingencies
+15. Commitments and Contingencies

 - a) The Company has contracted with various vendors to provide research and development services.
 The terms of these agreements usually require an initial fee and monthly or periodic payments over the term of the agreement, ranging from 2 months to 36 months.
 The costs to be incurred are estimated and are subject to revision.
-As of December 31, 2011, the total estimated cost to be incurred under these agreements was approximately \$19,406,124 and the Company had made payments totaling \$15,103,318 under the terms of the agreements as of December 31, 2011.
-All of these agreements may be terminated by either party upon appropriate notice as stipulated in the respective agreements. - b) The Company and three of its key executives entered into employment agreements.
-Each of these agreements was renewed on August 10, 2009 and expires on August 10, 2012.
-The agreements result in annual commitments for each key executive of \$200,000, \$350,000 and \$250,000, respectively.
-The employment agreements were amended on September 9, 2010 and will expire on September 9, 2013. - c) On June 22, 2009, the Company entered into a License Agreement with Korea Research Institute of Chemical Technology ("KRICT") to acquire the rights to all intellectual properties related to Quinoxaline-Piperazine derivatives that were synthesized under a Joint Research Agreement.
-The initial license fee was \$100,000, all of which was paid by December 31, 2009.
+As of December 31, 2012, the total estimated cost to be incurred under these agreements was approximately \$19,705,682 and the Company had made payments totaling \$17,875,371 since inception under the terms of the agreements.
+All of these agreements may be terminated by either party upon appropriate notice as stipulated in the respective agreements. - b) The Company and three of its key executives entered into employment agreements, which were amended on September 9, 2010 and will expire on September 9, 2013.
+The agreements result in annual commitments for each key executive of \$350,000, \$250,000 and \$200,000, respectively. - c) On June 22, 2009, the Company entered into a License Agreement with Korea Research Institute of Chemical Technology ("KRICT") to acquire the rights to all intellectual properties related to Quinoxaline-Piperazine derivatives that were synthesized under a Joint Research Agreement.
+The initial license fee was \$100,000, all of which was paid as of December 31, 2009.
 The agreement with KRICT calls for a one-time milestone payment of \$1,000,000 within 30 days after the first achievement of marketing approval of the first commercial product arising out of or in connection with the use of KRICT's intellectual properties.
-As of December 31, 2011, this milestone has not yet occurred. - d) On June 29, 2009, the Company signed a five year lease for 5,466 square feet of office space in Rockville, Maryland commencing on June 29, 2009.
-The lease requires annual base rents of \$76,524 with increases over the next five years.
-Under the leasing agreement, the Company pays its allocable portion of real estate taxes and common area operating charges.
-Rent paid under the Company's lease during the years ended December 31, 2011, 2010 and 2009 was \$148,593, \$108,418 and \$38,262, respectively.
+As of December 31, 2012, the milestone has not occurred. - d) On June 29, 2009, the Company signed a five year commercial lease agreement for 5,466 square feet of office space in Rockville, Maryland commencing on June 29, 2009.
+The lease agreement requires annual base rent with increases over the next five years.
+Under the lease agreement, the Company pays its allocable portion of real estate taxes and common area operating charges.
+Rent paid under the Company's lease during the years ended December 31, 2012 and 2011 was \$158,835 and \$148,593, respectively.

-Future rental payments over the next three years are as follows:
+Future rental payments over the next five years and thereafter are as follows: